The Power of Two-sided Recruitment in Two-sided Markets: Abstract

 \section{Abstract}

 We consider the problem of maximizing the gains from trade (GFT) in two-sided markets.
-The seminal impossibility result by \citet{MyersonS83} shows that even for bilateral trade, there is no individually rational (IR), Bayesian incentive compatible (BIC) and budget balanced (BB) mechanism that can achieve the full GFT.
+The seminal impossibility result by Myerson and Satterthwaite \cite{MyersonS83} shows that even for bilateral trade, there is no individually rational (IR), Bayesian incentive compatible (BIC) and budget balanced (BB) mechanism that can achieve the full GFT.
 Moreover, the optimal BIC, IR and BB mechanism that maximizes the GFT is known to be complex and heavily depends on the prior.

-In this paper, we pursue a Bulow-Klemperer-style question, i.e.~does augmentation allow for prior-independent mechanisms to beat the optimal mechanism?
-Our main result shows that in the double auction setting with $m$ i.i.d.~buyers and $n$ i.i.d.~sellers, by augmenting $O(1)$ buyers and sellers to the market, the GFT of a simple, dominant strategy incentive compatible (DSIC), and prior-independent mechanism in the augmented market is least the optimal in the original market, when the buyers' distribution first-order stochastically dominates the sellers’ distribution.
-The mechanism we consider is essentially the standard Trade Reduction mechanism due to McAfee.
-To be precise, we consider a variation of this mechanism due to \citet{BabaioffGG20} (called Buyer/Seller Trade Reduction).
-They showed that if one is restricted to augmenting only one side of the market, then $n(m + 4\sqrt{m})$ additional agents are sufficient for their mechanism to beat the original optimal and $\lfloor \log_2 m \rfloor$ additional agents are necessary for any prior-independent mechanism.
+In this paper, we pursue a Bulow-Klemperer-style question, i.e.,~does augmentation allow for prior-independent mechanisms to compete against the optimal mechanism?
+Our first main result shows that in the double auction setting with $m$ i.i.d.~buyers and $n$ i.i.d.~sellers, by augmenting $O(1)$ buyers and sellers to the market, the GFT of a simple, dominant strategy incentive compatible (DSIC), and prior-independent mechanism in the augmented market is at least the optimal in the original market, when the buyers' distribution first-order stochastically dominates the sellers’ distribution.
+The mechanism we consider is a slight variant of the standard Trade Reduction mechanism due to McAfee \cite{McAfee92}.
+For comparison, Babaioff, Goldner, and Gonczarowski \cite{BabaioffGG20} showed that if one is restricted to augmenting only one side of the market, then $n(m + 4\sqrt{m})$ additional agents are sufficient for their mechanism to beat the original optimal and $\lfloor \log_2 m \rfloor$ additional agents are necessary for any prior-independent mechanism.

-Furthermore, we consider general distributions without the stochastic dominance assumption.
-Existing hardness result by \citet{BabaioffGG20} shows that no fixed finite number of agents is sufficient for all distributions.
-In the paper we provide a parameterized result, showing that $O(\frac{\log(m/rn)}{r})$ agents suffice, where $r$ is the probability that the buyer’s value for the item exceeds the seller’s value.
+Next, we go beyond the i.i.d.~setting and study the power of two-sided recruitment in more general markets.
+Our second main result is that for any $\eps > 0$ and any set of $O(1/\eps)$ buyers and sellers where the buyers' value exceeds the sellers' value with constant probability, if we add these additional agents into any market with arbitrary correlations, the Trade Reduction mechanism obtains a $(1-\eps)$-approximation of the GFT of the augmented market.
+Importantly, the newly recruited agents are agnostic to the original market.